rossnelson/nivo/README.md

 After you run `rake db:migrate` add this to your application layout

     = show_slider?

+and insert

+    = yield(:js)

+after your jquery inclusion

 On each view you would like the slider to be visible insert

     - slider

 if the variable `slider` is set, `show_slider?` will render the slideshow partial and include the stylesheets and javascripts required by Nivo Slider.

 My Extras